 During class time, you can expect a combination of lectures, activities, and discussions.
 For each topic, there will be a corresponding lecture during class time.
 It is expected that you will come to class having read the assigned materials.
-With that expectation, the lectures will not simply repeat everything you have read, but rather build off of it (preparing ahead will give you an advantage in class in terms of understanding the content and being able to participate).
+With that expectation, the lectures will not simply repeat everything you have read, but rather provide additional content and build off of the course material (preparing ahead will give you an advantage in class in terms of understanding the content and being able to participate).
 During the lecture portion of the class time, we will go in depth into the topic of the week and discuss the more complex or challenging ideas from the course readings.